-COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS (10 hours) J. TESTING AND ASSESSMENT Understand, apply, and evaluate principles and practices used to promote effective testing and assessment in elementary, schools. k. using graphic organizers l. teaching key vocabulary terms before reading m guiding the students in making predictions for what they expect will occur in a story, experiment, or other course of action n. asking questions while reading o. suggesting possible strategies for the students to use during independent practice p. modeling an activity for the students before they are asked to complete the same or similar activity q. asking students to contribute their own experiences that relate to the subject at hand 6.
-Schedule field observations at an elementary school and perform the following: a. create checklists of learning styles and scaffolding instructional strategies b. observe two consecutive teacher lesson presentations c. use the checklists to identify the teachers' scaffolding instructional strategies and student learning styles d. analyze the alignment of the scaffolding instructional strategies with the student learning styles e. document number of field work hours to satisfy classroom and employment requirements 7.
-Submit a written report field work observations and save report in portfolio.
-1. Review the definitions of the following and give examples of each: a. measurement b. measurable outcomes c. rubric d. testing i. informal testing ii. formal testing ii. rormal testing ii. reliable assessment ii. valid assessment ii. valid assessment f. standardized testing ii. norm-referenced assessment iii. standards-based testing (criterion-referenced testing) 2.
-Review the features and purposes of the following measurements: a. quizzes b. chapter tests c. examinations d. worksheets e. written essays CTE Ready Practice: 1 CTE Anchor: Career Planning and Management: 3.4 Technical Knowledge and Skills: 10.1 CTE Pathway: C7.7
+COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS (10 hours) 6.
+Schedule field observations at a secondary school and perform the following: a. create checklists of learning styles and scaffolding instructional strategies b. observe two consecutive teacher lesson presentations c. use the checklists to identify the teachers' scaffolding instructional strategies and student learning styles d. analyze the alignment of the scaffolding instructional strategies with the student learning styles e. document number of field work hours to satisfy classroom and employment requirements 7.
+Submit a written report of field work observations and save report in portfolio.
+J. TESTING AND ASSESSMENT Understand, apply, and evaluate principles and practices used to promote effective testing and assessment in secondary school.
+Review the definitions of the following and give examples of each: measurement measurable outcomes rubric testing Career Ready Practice: 1 CTE Anchor: Career Planning and Management: 3.4 Technical Knowledge and Skills: 10.1 CTE Pathways: C7.7